Tools, techniques, and initiatives that enable a

 and subassemblies representing partially completed production; anything between

 the raw material/purchased component stage and finished-goods stage.
+WIP turn rate -

 A measure of the speed at which work-in-process